 Proud owners of the Athena SWAN Silver Award.

 The Athena SWAN charter recognises commitment to advancing the careers of women in Science, Technology, Engineering, Maths and Medicine.

 It aims to remove the obstacles which prevent women from advancing to senior roles in science, ensuring equal pay across all levels of an organisation.

-The FBS Athena SWAN committee members include representatives from each of our three schools, from undergraduate students, PhD students, postdocs, academics (research and teaching staff), technical support, and professional and managerial staff.
+The FBS Athena SWAN self-assessment group include representatives from each of our three schools, from undergraduate students, PhD students, postdocs, academics (research and teaching staff), technical support, and professional and managerial staff.
 The Faculty is ambitious in its progress toward equality and our diverse group helps to ensure that our discussions and plans represent people from every part of the faculty.